What is glue ear?

 Yes, your child will need to be in hospital to have the grommets inserted, as a tiny cut is made in the eardrum under a general anaesthetic.
 It is a day-stay procedure.
-Sometimes the adenoids are also removed to improve the drainage of the Eustachian tube at the same time.
+Sometimes the adenoids are also removed to improve the drainage of the Eustachian tube.
 This is still a day-stay surgery.
 Your doctor will discuss with you whether this may be needed.

 The hospital will contact you to advise you on what time your child needs to arrive at the hospital; from what time you need to fast your child and what you need to bring along for your stay.

-Before the operation commences your child will be given an anaesthetic to put them into a deep sleep so that they will not feel any discomfort during the procedure.
+Before the operation begins, your child will be given an anaesthetic to put them into a deep sleep so that they will not feel any discomfort during the procedure.

 After the surgery your child will be able to go home within a few hours.
-This will be decided upon once the child has woken.
+This will be decided once your child has woken.

 What do I need to know about grommets when at home?

-Your child shouldn’t experience much discomfort or pain after the operation.
+Your child shouldn’t feel much discomfort or pain after the operation.

-After your child has the grommets inserted you need to be careful of water getting into the ears until the grommets have come out of the ear drum and the eardrum is fully healed.
-(Grommets normally fall out of the ear after 6-12 months)
+After your child has the grommets inserted you need to be careful of water getting into the ears until the grommets have come out of the ear drum and the eardrum is healed.
+(Grommets fall out of the ear after 6-12 months).

-It is particularly important to keep dirty water (which contains a lot of germs) out of the ear while grommets are in.
-‘Dirty water’ is bath water, heated pools, spas, and rivers, lakes, dams and creeks.
+While grommets are in, it is important to keep dirty water (which contains a lot of germs) out of the ear.
+‘Dirty water’ is bath water, heated pools, spas, rivers, lakes, dams and creeks.

 Keep ears dry when bathing and washing hair.
 Showering, even with hair shampooing is OK.
-So it is easier to shower rather than bathe your child.
+So it is easier to shower rather than bath your child.

-If a bath is used then have it very shallow and wash hair with clean water from the hand basin or use a hand spray attachment.
-If none of this is possible then earplugs should be used.
+If your child has a bath, have it very shallow and wash hair with clean water from the hand basin or use a hand spray attachment.
+If none of this is possible then use earplugs.